XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * Any of the [universal error types](#universal-errors).
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
 * `publicMalformed` - The value specified in the `public_key` field of the request was not a valid public key in the correct format.
-Public keys should be 33 bytes, represented in base58.
-The base58 representation should start with letter `a`.
+Public keys are 33 bytes and must be represented in base58.
+The base58 representation of account public keys starts with the letter `a`.
 * `channelMalformed` - The value specified in the `channel_id` field of the reqeuest was not a valid Channel ID.
 The Channel ID should be a 256-bit (64-character) hexadecimal string.
 * `channelAmtMalformed` - The value specified in the `amount` field was not a valid XRP amount.
 See [Specifying Currency Amounts](#specifying-currency-amounts) for details.